Prevent Zero Day Attacks

 If necessary, only enable those plugins for automatic updates that are particularly stable for you and exclude those that have had problems with updates in the past.

-We recommend to do without WordPress backup plugins – in our experience, these repeatedly lead to critical problems and bloated WordPress installations.
+We recommend avoiding WordPress backup plugins – in our experience, they repeatedly lead to critical problems and bloated WordPress installations.
 According to the Separation of Concerns approach, a system should not create backups for itself.

 Use external tools, we recommend the possibilities of the server software Plesk.
 Ideally, set up the backup plan to create daily, incremental backups.